vektor-inc/vk-all-in-one-expansion-unit/readme.txt

 2. This is an example of SNS cooperation setting screen.

 == Changelog ==

+[ Specification Change ][ title tag ] Changed the title tag of the Home page so that the title tag specified in the fixed page has priority over the content specified in "ExUnit > Main setting screen".

 = 9.83.1.0 =
 [ Bug fix ][ article structure ] Fix warning on 404 page.